tendermint/tendermint/docs/tools/debugging/proposer-based-timestamps-runbook.md

 ## Debugging a Single Node

-Use this runbook if you observe that your validator is frequently voting `nil` for a block that the rest of the network votes for or if your validator node is frequently producing block proposals that are not voted for by the rest of the network.
+If you observe that a single validator is frequently failing to produce blocks or voting nil for proposals that other validators vote for and suspect it may be related to clock synchronization, use the following steps to debug and correct the issue.

 ### Check Timely Metric